Jump to content

 A

 The appeal of the Tokyo National Museum can be found in its collection.
-The collection, consisting of archaeological artifacts and artworks from Japan and other Asian countries, totals approximately 120,000 items, including 89 national treasures and 649 important cultural properties (as of April 2023).
-Of these, 89 are national treasures and 649 are important cultural properties (as of April 2023).
+The collection, consisting of archaeological artifacts and artworks from Japan and other Asian countries, totals approximately 120,000 items, including 89 national treasures and 650 important cultural properties (as of April 2024).
 This makes it the greatest collection of Japanese art in the world, both in terms of quality and quantity.

 The Tokyo National Museum is the only museum in the world where visitors can enjoy Japanese art of all genres and all periods, as well as an overview of cultures of Asia and Egypt.